 Preheat the oven to 250 degrees.

-Pour puff corn onto the prepared pans.
+Pour puff corn into a single layer onto the prepared pans.

 In a heavy, large saucepan over medium heat, melt butter, sugar, and honey together.
 Bring to a boil.
 Cook and stir for five minutes.